18F/omb-eregs/README.md

-# OMB eRegulations
+# OMB eRequirements
-This repository contains code necessary to run the White House Office of Management and Budget (OMB) instance of [eRegulations](https://eregs.github.io) (a regulation parser, API, and viewer).
+This repository contains a tool to make White House Office of Management and Budget (OMB) policy requirements easier to view, comply with, and maintain.

+The repository contains a Django application where requirements are maintained by the OMB team.
+The Django application also serves an API.
+The repo also contains an agency- and public-facing tool to view and filter the requirements, and see related information about them.
+The public-facing tool is comprised of an isomorphic Node and React application.

+Brought to you by the 18F [eRegulations](https://eregs.github.io) team.

 See our bi-weekly demos [on YouTube](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nEJsDD5BZ5qlVkr9RZ0PivQ).